elk-audio/elk-docs/documents/sushi_overview.rst

    proprietary low-latency audio framework.
 -  `JACK Audio Toolkit <http://jackaudio.org/>`__: for running real-time code on normal Linux machines.
+- **PortAudio**: For running realtime on macOS using coreAudio or Linux using JACK or ALSA.
 -  **Offline**: for processing audio and scripted event files (e.g. for automatic testing).
 -  **Dummy**: without any connection to audio I/O, useful to debug some